 I also realised I wanted to help my fellow domestic workers and learnt how I could positively help and impact them.
 I really want to encourage more people to push their limits as I pushed mine.

 Incredible things happening as a result

 During the Uplifters course “Dare To Dream” we are challenged to try something new, something we’ve never done before, to get out of our comfort zone.
 That’s how I found the courage to apply to the 2019 Resolve Fellowship.
 Luckily I have been chosen as one of 20 people this year.
-It’s a life changing opportunity and a new challenge for me.
-It is also a blessing as I can empower myself and have a bigger impact on the community not only for the Filipino community but to all sorts of people staying in Hong Kong and specially the 385,000 migrant domestic workers.
+It’s a life-changing opportunity and a new challenge for me.
+It is also a blessing as I can empower myself and have a bigger impact on the community not only for the Filipino community but to all sorts of people staying in Hong Kong and especially the 385,000 migrant domestic workers.

 My plan for the future depends on my daughter.
 After she finishes her college education and obtains a good job, I will go home for good.
 Until then I will continue helping my fellow workers with the grace of our Almighty God.”

 We wish Marites the very best in her writing, every success in the Resolve fellowship program and wish to congratulate her for all the amazing actions she has accomplished.
 She is an inspiration for all of us to always dare more.